maitree-patel/Predicting-BRCA-using-Cancer-Associated-Microbiome-Data/README.md

 7. Model evaluation using cross-fold validation and permiutations; and visualize resulting ROC curves
 8. Perform statistical test to analyse difference between BRCA and normal samples

+## Data
+The microbial raw reads and metadata from the supplemental tables from the paper titled "Robustness of cancer microbiome signals over a broad range of methodological variation" by Sepich-Poore et al., 2024.

+## References
+1. Sepich-Poore, G.D. et al. (2024) ‘Robustness of cancer microbiome signals over a broad range of methodological variation’, Oncogene, 43(15), pp. 1127–1148. doi:10.1038/s41388-024-02974-w.
+2. Poore, G.D. et al. (2020) ‘Retracted article: Microbiome analyses of blood and tissues suggest cancer diagnostic approach’, Nature, 579(7800), pp. 567–574. doi:10.1038/s41586-020-2095-1.